WordPress/wp20-book/Content/BB-Chapter-13-The-Pandemic.md

 WordCamp San Antonio was the first virtual WordCamp, taking place March 28-29, 2020.
 Many more followed, including WordCamp Europe, another flagship event, in Portugal.
 WordCamp US was canceled, but there were 31 [WordCamps](https://central.wordcamp.org/about/) in 2020, mostly virtual.

-Meetups went virtual in many communities, but continued to be an important part of the organization.
+Meetups went virtual in many communities but continued to be an important part of the organization.
 745 meetup groups in the WordPress chapter program met, for a total of more than [4,900 meetups](https://make.wordpress.org/community/2021-wordpress-global-community-sponsorship-program/).

 For some participants, these virtual meetups were important sources of human contact.
 One developer who lived alone and worked remotely shared at a Meetup that he had not seen another person in two weeks.

 Contributors were affected too.
-[The Corporation for National and Community Service](https://americorps.gov) (AmeriCorps) found that one third of Americans volunteered regularly before the pandemic, and that there was a 60% drop in these rates after the pandemic began.
+[The Corporation for National and Community Service](https://americorps.gov) (AmeriCorps) found that one-third of Americans volunteered regularly before the pandemic and that there was a 60% drop in these rates after the pandemic began.
 Community organizer [Cami Kaos](https://profiles.wordpress.org/camikaos/) saw similar patterns among WordPress contributors.

 “About a month in there is just this utter and complete fatigue where we realize this is no longer a fun novelty thing that we’re doing,” [she told MasterWP](https://masterwp.com/presstheissue/how-did-the-pandemic-affect-wordpress-contributors/).
 “This is our world now.
 We can’t go and see our friends, we can’t do in-person events.
 Now, rather than being excited that we can do these fun new event types, we’re upset because we can’t do the at-there event types.”